starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

   - **Note for Nvidia users:** Gamescope may not work on your hardware.
 See [a possible fix below](#gamescope-not-working)
   - Install and enable gamescope.
 Set these options for your display resolution `-W 2560 -H 1440 --force-grab-cursor`
   - Other Gamescope settings that may be required depending on your system: `Window Mode` set to `Fullscreen` if it doesn't launch fullscreen, `-g` in `Custom Settings` to grab keyboard
-  - Depending on your system, `Prefer System Libraries` may need to be enabled or disabled in Lutris

 - Switching to an alternate desktop environment may help; most Gnome users don't seem to experience this issue
 - You may try building xwayland with [this patch](https://github.com/Nobara-Project/rpm-sources/blob/main/baseos/xorg-x11-server-Xwayland/xwayland-pointer-warp-fix.patch) applied.
 If using KDE and patching xwayland, you will also need to install Gamescope and use the `--force-grab-cursor` option